CPNV-ES-MON1/Zabbix/Doc/mon1-zabbix_doc_client-linux.md

 - Host name: <zabbix-lin-cli>
 - Visible name: <zabbix-lin-cli>
 - click on Templates
   - search for linux by zabbix agent (!!WARNING!! do not use the "linux by zabbix agent active")
 - Host groups: Virtual machines
 - Interfaces: Add
+  - select agent
   - ip: <linux host ip>
   - port: 10050 (by default)
 ```